 Ok, but seriously, where do all the socks go?
 We’ll never quite know the answer to that but one way to try and keep stock of them is by putting them all in a mesh bag when ready to be washed.

 That way they all stay together and you have a better chance of matching pairs at the end of each wash.

 5. Wash your sheets in hot water

-Laundry is one of those unavoidable household tasks that most of us don’t enjoy – but all of us can’t avoid.
+Laundry is one of those unavoidable household tasks that most of us don’t enjoy – but that none of us can avoid.
 We’re all about working smarter, not harder!
-So finding ways to make your life even a little easier means you can spend less time in the laundry and more time doing things you love!
+So, finding ways to make your life even a little easier means you can spend less time in the laundry and more time doing the things you love!